On this page

 - Mental health

-Allied health covers several different professions delivering therapeutic support to NDIS participants.
-Allied health providers are one of the largest groups of registered NDIS providers.
+Allied health providers deliver therapeutic supports to participants and are one of the largest groups of registered providers.

-Allied health providers are responsible for providing evidence, assessments and reports that inform access and planning decisions made by NDIA delegates (planners) under the NDIS Act.
+Allied health providers provide evidence, assessments and reports that inform access and planning decisions made by NDIA delegates (planners) under the NDIS Act.

 - refer people to information about who can access the NDIS

-- provide supporting evidence as part of an Access Request requirements, including evidence that the person has or is likely to have a permanent disability.
+- provide supporting evidence as part of an access request, including evidence that the person has or is likely to have a permanent disability

 - provide copies of reports or assessments that describe the extent of the functional impact of the disability.

 For help with report writing for a participant plan review visit the Allied health providers and reporting page.